Moment-sequence transforms: Introduction

-The plan of the article is as follows.
-Section~\ref{Sprelim} recalls notation, reviews previous work, and lists our main results for classical positive Hankel matrices transformers.
-Sections~\ref{Smoments01},~\ref{Smomentsm11}, \ref{Smomentsm10}, and \ref{Sdomain} are devoted to proofs, arranged by the domains of the entries of the relevant Hankel matrices.
 Section~\ref{TN} contains the classifications of preservers of total non-negativity for several different sets of matrices, in the dimension-free setting.
 Section~\ref{Smulti} deals with multivariable transformers of Hankel kernels.
 Section~\ref{SLaplace} makes the natural link with Laplace transforms and interpolation of entire functions.
-Section~\ref{Sconclude} contains a summary, in tabular form, of the results proved in this article, as well as an index of our ad hoc notation.

-There are two appendices.
-The first is devoted to algebraic properties of adjugate matrices.
-The second provides an alternative proof of the classification of moment transformers on $[ -1, 1 ]$, and so gives a proof of Schoenberg's theorem under weaker hypotheses.
+The appendix is devoted to algebraic properties of adjugate matrices.